-The second requirement calls for some sort of internal prioritizing which the msCAN12 implements with the local priority concept described below.
+The second requirement calls for some sort of internal prioritisation which the msCAN12 implements with the local priority concept described below.

-18.4.2 Receive Structures
+17.4.2 Receive Structures

 The received messages are stored in a two stage input FIFO.
-The two message buffers are mapped using a ping-pong arrangement into a single memory area (see Figure 18-2).
-While the background receive buffer (RxBG) is exclusively associated to the msCAN12, the foreground receive buffer (RxFG) is addressed by the CPU12.
+The two message buffers are alternately mapped into a single memory area (see Figure 17-2).
+While the background receive buffer (RxBG) is exclusively associated to the msCAN12, the foreground receive buffer (RxFG) is addressable by the CPU12.
 This scheme simplifies the handler software as only one address area is applicable for the receive process.